 We have been refining our modelling of energy demand from data centres in this year's Future Energy Scenarios.
-You can find an introduction to data centres and our new modelling in our thought piece here.3 due to companies outsourcing their existing computing power to these new data centres.
-This increase is equal to a quarter of today's electricity demand for the commercial sector, highlighting the impact of the rapid growth in demand on total electricity demand.
+You can find an introduction to data centres and our new modelling in our thought piece here.3

 Data centres require electricity both to run the equipment - computers, servers, and electronics - but also for cooling.
 Up to 40% of electricity consumption is spent on keeping the facilities temperature controlled and optimised to prevent IT equipment overheating, with the rest used to power the equipment itself.